guptasonu6180/client_Server_App/README.md

 4. note: The system have database postgreSql and having gradle configuration in system.
 5. Create database as serverdb and table name as images.
 6. images have id with primary key and Serial & file_path with varchar(255).
+7. Using ecplise IDE,Have to Import the gradle project
+8. File> Import> gradle> existing project
+9. Set the Gradle home and Jdk 1.8 and finish it.
-7. To start the Program , Load the application in Tomcat server 8.5 and Run
+10.To start the Program , Load the application in Tomcat server 8.5 and Run